 CAITLIN & DYLAN

-Originally commisioned as a site specific work, this duet was performed in the Wheatsheaf Pub, where the poet Dylan Thomas (b.1914) and his wife and writer Caitlin (b.1913) first met.
+Originally commisioned as a site specific work, this duet was performed in the Wheatsheaf Pub in the Fitzrovia district of London, where the poet Dylan Thomas (b.1914) and his wife and writer Caitlin (b.1913) first met.
 The piece starts with interviews of Caitlin at the end of her life in Italy, remembering her life with Dylan and her life without him; it takes them from childhood to Dylan’s premature death in New York.

 Commissioned by Dylan Thomas in Fitzrovia Festival 2014